 Purpose of a Media Strategy

-The purpose of a media strategy is entirely dependent on what the company hopes to achieve with it.
-Improving public relations is a completely different goal than increasing profits, but both can be achieved through a well-written, well-planned-out media strategy.
+The reason for a media strategy depends on what the company hopes to achieve with it.
+Improving public relations requires a different approach than increasing profits.
+However, both can be achieved using a thorough and specific media plan with distinct timelines and distinct forms of media—TV, radio, print, podcast, website, social, etc.—to reach certain business objectives.

 All media strategies take the same approach during creation.
 They must all have specific goals and a specific demographic in mind.
 However, a strategy implemented to raise awareness of a certain issue or condition is typically different than a strategy used to promote the upcoming release of a product or movie.
 While a public service advertisement for an issue might appear onscreen at a theater during a new release, promotion of the movie requires a media strategy that will draw the audience to the show.

 Increasingly, some combination of media is needed to increase the frequency with which the message is received.
 This is sometimes called an integrated media plan.
 For the movie example, it might mean radio, billboard, website, social, or an in-store promotion with some form of incentive to spur the desired behavior of getting people to the theater.

 Media Strategy Components

 These are the steps involved in creating your media plan: